 Hollowpoint: A metal jacketed cartridge design with a concavity in its nose to increase expansion on its penetration of a solid target.
 Some hollow-points are also designed to fragment as they expand.
 They are least likely to over-penetrate the target and harm an innocent bystander.
 Commonly used for self-defense

 Softpoint: A metal jacketed cartridge design in which the nose of the core of the bullet is exposed to ensure the expansion of the bullet upon impact.
 Often abbreviated “JSP” or “SP.”
-They expand more slowly than a Hollow Point bullet and are used where deeper penetration and expansion are needed.
+They expand more slowly than a Hollow Point bullet.
+Shooters use these when they need deeper penetration and expansion.

 +P or +P+ Ammunition

-“Plus P” or “Plus P Plus” mean that the cartridge is loaded with a higher pressure than standard ammunition.
+“Plus P” or “Plus P Plus” means that the cartridge is loaded with a higher pressure than standard ammunition.
 This gives your round more firing power and a greater impact on your target.
-You can see whether or not your ammo is +P or +P+ on the cartridge box, or sometimes it’s stamped on the base of the cartridge. +P or +P+ cartridges are usually center-fire cartridges.
+You can see whether or not your ammo is +P or +P+ on the cartridge box, sometimes manufacture’s stamp this on the base of the cartridge. +P or +P+ cartridges are usually center-fire cartridges.

 Grain is the actual weight measurement of the bullet component of a cartridge, not the entire cartridge.
 The more it weighs, the more grain it has.
 Standard weight for .45 ACP ball ammunition (full metal jacket – FMJ) is 230 grain.
 The standard for 9mm is around 115 grain.

-Note: There are many inconsistencies in ammunition manufacturing so this number does not always reflect the actual diameter of the bullet and in some cases, the metric scale is used.
-In some cases, a second number is given representing the length of the bullet.
+Note: There are many inconsistencies in ammunition manufacturing so this number does not always reflect the actual diameter of the bullet and in some cases, manufacturer’s use the metric scale.
+In some cases, ammunition has a second number that represent length of the bullet.
 Letters (abbreviations or words) will then follow to complete the name of the cartridge.
 This entire “name” is important and you will need to know the entire description, including the letters.A

 Ammunition Alphabet Soup

 Yes, sometimes letters are added to the name to differentiate and describe rounds.
 These letters describe how the round is “packaged”.
 Every minute detail of a round effects how it performs.
-How a round is packaged matters in how it will perform.
+Performance of the round depends on the package.
 I did tell you it was complicated but not too complicated.
 I promise you will get it and will be able to approach a shelf of ammunition with confidence!

 What Is FMJ?

 FMJ is “Full Metal Jacket” and is used to describe rounds that are entirely encased (except for the bullet base, typically) in a metal jacket.
 Usually, copper alloy called gilding metal.
-FMJ rounds are considered standard and sometimes referred to as “ball”.
+FMJ rounds are standard and sometimes we refer to them as “ball”.
 These rounds are designed with little to no expansion in mind.
 Which means that the bullet will maintain its circumference during and after penetrating the target.
 They are comparatively inexpensive, feed well and give good penetration in most materials.

 What Is JSP?

-JSP is “Jacketed Soft Point” and is used to describe rounds that are encased in a metal jacket, again, usually a copper alloy called gilding metal, but leave the soft lead core exposed at the tip of the bullet.
-The soft nose deforms upon striking dense mediums, and these rounds are designed to expand rapidly at the nose and mushroom.
+JSP is “Jacketed Soft Point” and describes rounds that are encased in a metal jacket, again, usually a copper alloy called gilding metal, but leave the soft lead core exposed at the tip of the bullet.
+The soft nose deforms upon striking dense mediums, and these rounds expand rapidly at the nose and mushroom.
 This ensures that the center of gravity stays in front, and causing the bullet to continue traveling forward through the target.
 The larger frontal surface area causes more tissue disruption compared to most non-expanding bullets.

 What Is JHP?

 JHP is “Jacketed Hollow Point” and is used to describe rounds that are encased in a metal jacket, usually copper alloy called gilding metal, but have a small cavity in the nose along with a round opening in the jacket in the nose.
-JHP rounds are also designed for expansion and have faster “mushrooming” effects because the hollow point is filled with high-pressure material when the bullet impacts, peeling back the jacket and making a “mushroom” shaped projectile.
+JHP rounds expand and have faster “mushrooming” effects because the hollow point’s high-pressure material filling.
+When the bullet impacts the jackets peels back and creates a projectile that looks like a “mushroom”.

 Let’s look at the anatomy of a round and what happens when it is fired.
 Killeen Bishop describes it in her article “Ammunition 101.”

 “Looking at a cartridge from top to bottom, your first layer is the bullet.
 That’s what leaves the gun towards your target when you pull the trigger (assuming all goes well).
 The next layer is your powder charge.
-This is the part that is quickly ignited by the next layer of the bullet.
+This is the part that the next layer of the bullet quickly ignites.
 The very bottom of your cartridge, usually the round shape at the base, is your primer.
-Primers are ignited by striking the outside of that round shape or right on the inside of the round base, depending on whether or not it’s rim-fire or center-fire ammo.
+Primers ignite by striking the outside of that round shape or right on the inside of the round base, depending on whether or not it’s rim-fire or center-fire ammo.